Wasserstein Distance, Fourier Series and Applications: Peyre's argument and a smoothing procedure

 \subsection{Peyre's argument.}

 We quickly describe Peyre's argument; while presentation has been slightly changed, all the content is from \cite{peyre}.
-The main ingredient is a connection between the linearized $W_2$ distance and $\dot H^{-1}$ (see, for example, Otto \& Villani \cite{otto} or the textbook of Villani \cite[\S 7.6]{villani}): if $\mu$ is a measure and $d\mu$ is an infinitesimally small perturbation, then
+The result can be interpreted as a non-asymptotic connection between the linearized $W_2$ distance and $\dot H^{-1}$ (see, for example, Otto \& Villani \cite{otto} or the textbook of Villani \cite[\S 7.6]{villani}): if $\mu$ is a measure and $d\mu$ is an infinitesimally small perturbation, then

 We recall the definition of the weighted $\dot H^1-$norm

 which then defines $\dot H^{-1}(\mu)$ via duality